scloud19/SECipedia/Node/fileSystem.md

 						err
 						fd
 							file descriptor
+			fs.write(fd, buffer, offset, length[, position], callback)
+				Do not use this function multiple times on the same file without waiting for the callback.
+In you need to make continuous writes, use fs.createWriteStream

+				buffer
+					write buffer to the file specified by fd

+				offset and length
+					determine the part of the buffer to be written

+				position
+					offset from the beginning of the file where this data should be written

+					will default to current position

+				callback
+					args
+						err
+						written
+							how many bytes were written from buffer buffer

+			fs.write(fd, data[, position[, encoding]], callback)
+				Similar to above except

 			fs.read(fd, buffer, offset, length, position, callback)
-				read fata from a file that's referenced by its fd
+				read data from a file that's referenced by its fd

 				buffer
 					the buffer that the data will be written to